Radial Transport in High-Redshift Disk Galaxies Dominated by Inflowing Streams: Streams

 \subsubsection{Metallicity-Based Selection}

 Streams, due to their recent accretion onto the galaxy, are likely to have relatively low metallicities.
 Therefore, in a crude way, we can use a threshold metallicity, $Z_{\rm cut}$, to separate streams from the rest of the cold gas.
 To determine this metallicity threshold for a particular snapshot, we first find the mass-weighted cold gas metallicity distribution outside the disk radius, between $r=R_\rmd$ to $2 R_\rmd$ and $z=-H_\rmd$ to $H_\rmd$, and then select the $99^{\rm th}$ percentile of this distribution as $Z_{\rm cut}$.
+Our results are robust against the particular choice for this threshold, as adopting $Z_{\rm cut}$ to be the $90^{\rm th}$ or $95^{\rm th}$ percentile instead of the $99^{\rm th}$ has no significant impact (see Appendix~\ref{sec:A2}).
 Cold gas with $Z<Z_{\rm cut}$ at any $r$ is classified as streams and the rest as non-streams.
 The inherent assumption made in this selection procedure is that almost all the cold gas beyond $R_\rmd$ is in the form of recently accreted streams.
 Therefore, the maximum metallicity of this gas is the maximum metallicity of streams and can be used as a threshold to distinguish between streams and non-streams within the disk.
 Note that here we ignore the possibility that the gas beyond $R_\rmd$ may also have a metal-enriched, outflowing cold component ejected by stellar winds and supernovae \citep[e.g.][]{veilleux20}, which can potentially bias this selection.
 However, the inflowing cold streams may themselves have higher metallicities because of the entrainment of initially hot, recycled, enriched gas that has been previously ejected from the galaxy \citep[][]{strawn21, aung24}.

 To give an example, in Fig.~\ref{fig:met_sel}, the left-hand panel shows the 2D metallicity map, $Z_{\rm 2D}$, for VELA 7 at $z=1.5$ in a face-on projection of dimensions $4 R_\rmd \times 4 R_\rmd$, centered on the galactic center, obtained after mass-weighted averaging the metallicites ($Z$) of the cold gas cells along the $z$-axis between $-H_\rmd$ to $H_\rmd$.
 The red and cyan, dashed circles have radii equal to $R_\rmd$ and $2 R_\rmd$, respectively.
 The image shows an overall negative metallicity gradient from small to large $r$, i.e., metallicity decreases as the cylindrical distance from the galactic center increases.
 This is consistent with the assumption that the cold gas outside the disk ($r \gtrsim R_\rmd$) likely consists almost entirely of low-metallicity streams, whereas that within the disk ($r \lesssim R_\rmd$) is a mix of both streams and non-streams.
 In the right-hand panel, the mass-weighted histogram of $Z$ for all cold gas cells between $r=R_\rmd$ to $2 R_\rmd$ and $z=-H_\rmd$ to $H_\rmd$ is shown, normalized by the total cold gas mass inside this region.
 The black, dashed vertical line at $Z=0.009$ indicates $Z_{\rm cut}$, the $99^{\rm th}$ percentile of this distribution, and the threshold metallicity that separates streams from non-streams.